cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/comments.md

 | 404         | `entry-id` doesn't exist or isn't accessible by the user, or `comment-id` doesn't exist.
 | 409         | One of the query parameters was passed more than once with different values. |

-The response will be a JSON document with a `success` field indicating whether or not the request succeeded.
-If `success` is `false`, a `reason` field will exist as well, providing a short, human readable explanation of the failure.
+Error responses may include a `reason` field, providing a short, human readable explanation of the failure.

 #### 403